TheThingsArchive/ttn/api/API_AUTHENTICATION.md

 # Authentication

-Currently, there are two methods of authenticating to the gRPC APIs:
+Currently, there are two methods of authenticating to the gRPC and HTTP APIs:

 - Bearer token: OAuth 2.0 Bearer JSON Web Tokens (preferred)
 - Access keys: Application access keys (only for `ApplicationManager` API)